More-Pe/backend_LibraryOnline/README.md

 49. Check if the endpoint is working by passing the hash code into Auth Bearer space

 50. Include auth(middleware) with the new token option in server.ts

+# Credits and acknowledgments to my colleague Yoana Stemanova